MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 #### Verify the LinkedIn page

 > [!IMPORTANT]
-> The verification must be complete by the LinkedIn page super admin of the educational institution.
+> The verification must be completed by your educational institution’s LinkedIn page super admin.

 1. If successfully submitted, the page will be updated to show the **Verification link** and **Verification link expiration**.
 The verification link expires after 30 days.